For ACT Students

 (c.)
 Which river contributes most to the size of the standard deviation?

 (d.)
-If the St. Lawrence River (length 800 miles) were included in the data set, explain how the mean and standard deviation from parts (a) and (b) would be affected?
+If the St. Lawrence River (length 800 miles) were included in the data set, explain how the mean

 (e.)
 Recalculate the mean and the standard deviation including the St. Lawrence River.